All Episodes

 This is exactly what I have predicted is going to come of the man-made global warming hoax.

-So you think gasoline is high now, nine cents a gallon at the pump, or an additional ninety dollars on your vehicle registration.
+So you think gasoline is high now, nine cents a gallon at the pump or an additional $90 on your vehicle registration.

-So we're gonna raise taxes on gasoline or your vehicle registration are going to build up mass transit.
+So we're going to raise taxes on gasoline or your vehicle registration.

-White rail all over the place in Southern California to relieve traffic congestion at a time when transportation dollars in Washington and Sacramento are hard to come by.
+They're going to build up mass transit, white rail all over the place in Southern California to relieve traffic congestion at a time when transportation dollars in Washington and Sacramento were hard to come by.

-At this point, the people of the LA region just have had it when it comes to traffic and air quality assemblyman Mike Fuhrer, or for I don't know how you pronounce F-E-U-E-R, who is the author of this boondoggle legislation.
+At this point, the people of the L.A. region just have had it when it comes to traffic and air qualities at Assemblyman Mike Feuer, or I don't know how you pronounce F-E-U-E-R, who is the author of this boondoggle legislation.

 Opponents are already rallying against the measure, saying it exploits public concern about climate change to tap taxpayers for MTA's regular service.